 Or

-- £114.12 a week.
-This applies if they are blind or get Disability Living Allowance or the enhanced daily living component of Personal Independence Payment, Adult Disability Payment, Child Disability Payment (highest rate of the care component) or Scottish Adult Disability Living Allowance (highest rate of the care component).
+- £118.46 a week.
+This applies if they are blind or severely sight impaired or get Disability Living Allowance or the enhanced daily living component of Personal Independence Payment, Adult Disability Payment, Child Disability Payment (highest rate of the care component) or Scottish Adult Disability Living Allowance (highest rate of the care component).

 If you have housing costs, you could receive an extra amount to cover these costs, such as